CCFlynn/systematicinvestor.github.io/strategy.md

 title: Strategy
 ---

-Following are automated Strategy back-test and signal reports that are created each night:
+Following are automated Strategy back-test and signal reports, based on strategies discussed in blogs and at SSRN, that are automatically updated each night:

 <ul>
 {% for post in site.pages %}